-178. If the parents are living separately, the joint custody of the parents continues.
+If the parents are living separately, the joint custody of the parents continues.
 Daily custody shall be implemented by the parent with which the child is living.

-In respect of issues, which shall significantly affect the development of the child the parents shall take a joint decision.
-Differences of opinion shall be resolved according to the procedures specified in Section 178 of this Law.
+In respect of issues which shall significantly affect the development of the child the parents shall take a joint decision.
+The differences of opinion between the parents shall be resolved by an Orphan's and Custody Court unless otherwise provided for in the law.